hnzhang/notes/AWS-architect-associate.md

 It is typically used with Classic Load Balancer.
 It can also be enabled for ALB though it can only be set on a Target Group instead of individual EC2 instances.
 Cookies are used to remember which EC2 instance.
 It is very useful when specific information is only stored locally on a single instance.

+## X-Forwarded-For(XFF) Header
+If you need the IPv3 address of a user, check the X_Forwarded-For header.
+The X-Forwarded-For header is a command method for identifying the originating IP address of a client connecting to a web server through an HTTP proxy or a load balancer.
+See Mozilla website for more info, https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For

+## Health Checks from ELB
+Instances are monitored by ELB report back Health Checks as InService, or OutofService Health Checks communicate directly with the instance to determine its state.
+ELB doesn't kill/terminate  an unhealthy instance.
+It will just forward traffic to  healthy instances For ALB and NHL, the Health Checks are found on the Target Group

+## Cross-Zone Load Balancing
+This is only available for Classic and Network Load Balancer Basically, the idea is to have a Load Balancer work on top of a group of child Load Balancers cross multiple Zones.
+Each Child Load Balancer is corresonding for a Zone.
+When this is enabled, the traffic will be load balanced cross all the instances in all the zones.
+Otherwise, the traffic is only balanced inside local zone.